 1. Lake Wabby is the deepest lake on Fraser Island

-“Of the 40 perched dune lakes on Fraser Island, Lake Wabby is the deepest at 11.4 metres,” according to QueenslandAustralia.com.
-The Department of National Parks, however, advises against diving, jumping or swimming in the lake as serious injuries have occurred in the past as the lakes emerald green tingle can be misleading when it comes to gaging the depth.
+‘Of the 40 perched dune lakes on Fraser Island, Lake Wabby is the deepest at 11.4 metres,’ according to QueenslandAustralia.com.
+The Department of National Parks, however, advises against diving, jumping or swimming in the lake.
+Serious injuries have occurred in the past, as the lake’s emerald green tingle can be misleading when it comes to gaging the depth.

 2. A number of fish species thrive in the lake

 Unlike Lake McKenzie and the other Fraser Island lakes which contain high acidity levels, Lake Wabby’s is fairly low, allowing it to be home to most aquatic life.
-Several species of fish that live in the lake include the catfish and rainbow fish, and the rare honey blue-eye.
-So don’t be surprised if something brushes or tickles your leg when exploring the lake, but don’t be scared, they’re harmless.
+Several species of fish that live in the lake include the catfish, rainbow fish and the rare honey blue-eye.
+So don’t be surprised if something brushes or tickles your leg when exploring the lake but don’t be scared, they’re harmless.

 3. Lake Wabby is both a window lake and a barrage lake